Maryland Wine Month

 Patuxent Wine Trail

-The 10 wineries of the Patuxent Trail capitalize on Southern Maryland’s Old-World growing traditions to bring an exciting new vision to classic wine profiles.
-Port of Leonardtown has helped lead the charge, winning best in class and gold medals at the 2014 Maryland Wine Masters.
+The numerous wineries of the Patuxent Trail capitalize on Southern Maryland’s Old-World growing traditions to bring an exciting new vision to classic wine profiles.
+Port of Leonardtown has helped lead the charge, winning best-in-class and gold medals at the 2014 Maryland Wine Masters.

 Piedmont Wine Trail